 While exploring the integration of spirituality into therapeutic practice will be the primary focus of the course.
 As elements of the therapeutic process, the phenomena of spiritual development and experience will also be considered.
 While the course is not designed to be an introduction to world religions, it will consider and respect diverse spiritual traditions.

-Designed ForCounsellors, therapists, social workers, mental health workers, pastoral / faith-based, and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.
+This course is designed for counsellors, therapists, social workers, mental health workers, and pastoral/faith-based and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.

 Upon successful completion of this course, you will be able to: